2S3 Akatsiya: Former USSR

-The 2S3 was intended for inventory of artillery regiments of Soviet tank and motor rifle divisions.
-At first only one gun battalion of each artillery regiment was equipped with the Akatsiya (18 self-propelled howitzers).
+The 2S3 was intended for the inventory of artillery regiments of Soviet tank and motor rifle divisions.
+At first, only one gun battalion of each artillery regiment was equipped with the Akatsiya (18 self-propelled howitzers).

 By the end of 1980s however self-propelled artillery regiments of Soviet first echelon tank and motor rifle divisions (e.g. those belonging to the Group of Soviet Forces in Germany) each had 36 or 54 self-propelled howitzers of this type (2 or 3 gun battalions).
 So for example the following artillery regiments all had 54 Akatsiya on their strength: